Do you plan on working as a teacher abroad? If so, you might like to try to apply for the JET Programme.

 2627 Roxas Boulevard, Pasay City 1300

-For same-day courier services and personally hand-delivered documents: kindly proceed to the back entrance of the Embassy of Japan – Lancaster St. cor FB Harrison St.
+For same-day courier services or personal delivery, please proceed to the back entrance of the Embassy of Japan (Lancaster St. corner FB Harrison St.).

 For more details about the JET Programme, please visit the Embassy of Japan in the Philippines website here.